bnewbold/lsh-interop/README.md

 - simhash (aka, Charikar hashing)
 - minhash
 - weighed minhash
+- shingle methods (with dozens of feature hashes per document)

 However, the papers describing these algorithms have a few parameters (eg, hash bit length, token hash algorithm), and leave several important steps up to the